 Setting deadlines is a part of the goal-setting process.
 A set goal needs to have a deadline, otherwise, your remote employees will not have the drive to achieve it.
 You need to set a deadline that aligns perfectly with your requirements as well as your employee’s capabilities.

 Set Clear Expectations

 A big part of setting goals is to make your remote employees aware of your expectations.
 Your remote team should know how to plan their work schedule and productivity according to your expectations.
 If you set clear expectations, it will help your remote team to know how their work contributes to the bigger picture.
-It will help your employees save their energy that they would have needed in figuring out what they need to do.
+It will help your employees save the energy that they would have needed in figuring out what they need to do.

 Communicate With Your Employees Regularly

 Communication is one of the biggest challenges of remote work.
 Working remotely means you can’t communicate physically, face-to-face.
 Communication happens only over calls, chats, or virtual meetings.
-So, functioning of remote teams becomes impossible without excellent communication.
+So, the functioning of remote teams becomes impossible without excellent communication.
 You need to communicate constantly with your team to know what’s going on in their minds.
-Schedule regular company-wide meetings to have plenty of opportunities of information sharing.
+Schedule regular company-wide meetings to have plenty of opportunities for information sharing.
 This will give you better insights on your remote teams’ perspectives and thought processes and accordingly set goals.

 Encourage Personal Development

 This pandemic and extended lockdowns have given the perfect opportunity for people to scale up their skill set.
 As a remote team manager, you can effectively leverage this opportunity and encourage your employees to develop their skill set.
 The more skilled your employees are, the more advanced goals you can set for them.
 Encourage your employees for personal and professional development and set great goals according to them.